RachelOpuba/hngx-tmdb-movie-fetch-task/README.md

 # Movie Discovery Web Application

-This is a movie discovery web application that allows users to search for movies, view details about them, and save their favorite movies.
+This is a movie discovery web application that allows users to view the top 10 movies from the TMDB API and view details about them.
 It consumes data from the TMDB API.

 ## Features